 A. A careful assessment of your home may reveal that you own a lot more sensitive electronic equipment than you first realized.
 It costs approximately $8,000 to $10,000 to replace the electronic equipment in the average BC home.
 This amount can more than double if you have invested in a sophisticated entertainment system, newer appliances, or if you work from a home office.
 A Blue Crest electrician can advise you on how you can protect your investment from most power surges, spikes and voltage impulses that are more common than you realize.
 A properly sized surge protector for your whole house can save you thousands of dollars through a single incident.
 Read more information on Surge Protection here.

 A. Aluminum wiring was used extensively in homes built from 1960 to the late 1970’s because it was much cheaper than copper, even though copper is a superior product as it is a better conductor of electricity.
 It was later discovered that aluminum presents problems that copper does not.
 Aluminum tends to oxidize, causing over heating and eventually failure at the termination points.
 Aluminum is not as resilient as copper and also has a higher rate of expansion, which can result in loose connections, arcing, melting and possibly fire.
 Insurance companies are wary of homes with aluminum wiring and most require electrical modifications or complete rewiring to reduce the risk of fire.
-Each home is wired differently and must be assessed on an individual basis to determine the best and safest solution.
+Each home is wired differently and must be assessed by an electrician on an individual basis to determine the best and safest solution.
 We can help you with this, just call our office at any of the numbers on the upper right hand side and set up an appointment for a consultation to discuss your options.
 Read more about Aluminum Wiring here.

 A. If your home has this method of wiring it means it was likely installed well over 60 years ago to meet the requirements at that time.
-Our experience has shown that this wiring method leaves much to be desired given the increased demands on today’s average electrical system.
+Our electrician’s experience has shown that this wiring method leaves much to be desired given the increased demands on today’s average electrical system.
 Deteriorated wires, cracked or missing insulation, devices that are making poor connection because they are loose and not CSA approved, all present serious safety concerns.
 Subsequent modifications done by amateurs have often compounded the risks.
 Though the thought of rewiring your home may seem daunting, it is an investment that adds considerable value to your home, will reduce your insurance premiums and provide you with the peace of mind knowing you have addressed this definite fire hazard.
 You can live safely and worry free in your charming character home for many, many years.
 Call Blue Crest Electric Ltd. and we will be happy to arrange for an assessment.
 Read more about Knob & Tube Wiring here.